astar86/ninjico/README.md

 ## List of Files
 The following files are included in the framework:
-- LICENSE: License file;
+- LICENSE: license file;
+- ninjico.css: CSS file to include in your documents;
+- ninjico.eot: font file for Microsoft Internet Explorer;
+- ninjico.json: json file with the complete list of glyphicons;
+- ninjico.min.css: minimized CSS file to include in your documents;
+- ninjico.svg: font file for Legacy iOS;
+- ninjico.ttf: font file for Safari, Android, iOS;
+- ninjico.woff: font file for modern browsers;
+- ninjico.woff2: font file for super modern browsers;
 - README.me: this file;
-- ninjico.css: CSS file to include in your documents;
-- ninjico.json: Json file with the complete list of glyphicons;

 ## Inclusion
 To include the framework in the HTML document, download the package in ninjico folder and call him through the ```<link>``` tag into the header of HTML.
 For example: